bibhuty/chekmate/LLD.md

 - [ ] **Race conditions** → Shared state is protected (atomic ops, locks, immutability) to avoid concurrent corruption.
 - [ ] **Inconsistent naming** → One concept = one name across modules.
 No synonyms (e.g., `customerId` vs `clientId`).

-# 📋 Naming Checklist (Collected Questions)
+# 📋 Naming Checklist

 ## Intention-Revealing
 - [ ] Does each name clearly reveal **why it exists, what it does, and how it is used**?
-- [ ] Would the name still make sense if comments were stripped out?
+- [ ] If a comment exist for that name, would the name still make sense if comments were stripped out?
 ## Avoid Disinformation
 - [ ] Are misleading names avoided (`accountList` when it’s not actually a list)?
 - [ ] Are small/confusing variations avoided (`custId` vs `customerId`)?
 ## Meaningful Distinctions
 - [ ] Are meaningless distinctions avoided (`Product`, `ProductInfo`, `ProductData`)?
 - [ ] Are number-series names avoided (`a1`, `a2`, …)?
 - [ ] Are noise words avoided (`the`, `data`, `info`)?
 ## Pronounceable & Searchable
 - [ ] Are all names pronounceable (`generationTimestamp` not `genymdhms`)?
 - [ ] Are names searchable (avoid single-letter names outside tiny local scopes)?